 Information standards regulate the type and amount of information provided to consumers about goods and services.
-They also set the form or manner of this information and give meaning to the information for you to use.
+These standards also dictate the way this information is presented on product packaging and labels.

-- care labelling for clothing and textile products - labels should include appropriate instructions to help consumers care for the item
+- care labelling for clothing and textile products (with appropriate instructions to help consumers care for the item)

-- ingredient labelling of cosmetics and toiletries - labels must state the ingredients to help consumers compare products, identify ingredients and avoid adverse reactions.
+- ingredient labelling of cosmetics and toiletries (to help consumers compare products, identify ingredients and avoid adverse reactions)

 Australian governments can also regulate consumer goods or product-related services through mandatory safety standards.
 Go to the product and service safety page for more information.